 As a result of Russia's invasion of Ukraine, RIM has again expanded its military footprint in the region.
 RIL, its military wing, has gained significant battlefield experience.
 Moscow's war aims largely align with RIM's interests and ideology as it provides the opportunity to formally annex "Novaya Rossiya."
-Though critical of the Russian establishment, RIM views the "Special Military Operation" as a war to protect the Russian Orthodox religion and the ethnic Russian i RVC and the Freedom of Russia Legion are organizations made up mostly of Russian dissidents.
-See Tom O'Connor, "Meet the Russian Rebel Groups Waging War from within Putin's Own Borders," Newsweek, April 13, 2023. people who must be brought back under the wing of what the group views as their homeland.
+Though critical of the Russian establishment, RIM views the "Special Military Operation" as a war to protect the Russian Orthodox religion and the ethnic Russian people who must be brought back under the wing of what the group views as their homeland.

 As the conflict continues, more and more fighters have been recruited and gone through the Partizan training camp, growing RIL's ranks.
 Adding to its regional ties from the post-Maidan civil war, RIL has also deepened its roots in local communities within occupied Ukrainian territory and has sought to spread its ideology within the broader Russian military sphere.
-RIM views the conflict as part of the "rebirth" of the Orthodox faith and Russian people, recently calling for more chapels to be built in occupied Ukrainian territory to accelerate this process.127
+RIM views the conflict as part of the "rebirth" of the Orthodox faith and Russian people, recently calling for more chapels to be built in occupied Ukrainian territory to accelerate this process.
+127

 Given RIM's international reach, the organization could pose a continued or greater threat to Europe and the West.
-RIM is wellsuited for gray zone warfare: it is nationalistic, has war-trained fighters and an intelligence apparatus, and fiercely dislikes NATO.
+RIM is well-suited for gray zone warfare: it is nationalistic, has war-trained fighters and an intelligence apparatus, and fiercely dislikes NATO.
 Like Wagner in its earlier days, RIM is an irregular formation that could provide some plausible deniability.
 If the war ends badly for Moscow and it concedes its current-and possibly future-occupied territories, RIM may even become a security threat to the Russian state itself.
 RIM has staked a hardline stance in demanding that all of Novaya Rossiya be conquered and integrated into Russia.
 Its diverse criticisms of the Russian government may be a sign of things to come.
 On the other hand, if Russia is successful in annexing the Donbas or "Novorossiya," RIM could become hero-type figures and attract more reverence.

 RIM poses a multifaceted threat to Ukraine and the West.
 The organization is in a position to enable terrorism by training Western individuals and groups using the experience accrued by RIL personnel.
-The organization can transfer knowledge to Western extreme far-right groups to utilize that knowledge (as they possibly did with the Nordic Resistance Movement).128 RIM has established links with other extremist groups to push out its message and enable a broader wave of radicalization in the West.
+The organization can transfer knowledge to Western extreme far-right groups to utilize that knowledge (as they possibly did with the Nordic Resistance Movement).
+RIM has established links with other extremist groups to push out its message and enable a broader wave of radicalization in the West.
 This could allow it to radicalize Russian diasporas in places such as Germany, eastern Europe, and elsewhere.